InvoiceableAI/Invoiceable/README.md

 **Do not rely on Invoiceable because it is often inaccurate.**

-If you find a mistake, don't contact the authors/maintainers of Invoiceable.
+If Invoiceable returns an incorrect response, please don't contact the authors/maintainers of Invoiceable.
 Invoiceable did not create or train the AI model used in this program.

 ## Requirements